sreitouni/sreitouni/README.md

 ## 👋 Hi, I’m @sreitouni
-### 👀 I’m interested in Fintech
+### 👀 I do Fintech, Finance & Technology
-### 🌱 currently studing Software Development and Business Analysis at Lincoln University
+### 🌱 Studing Applied Computing, Software Development and Business Analysis, at Lincoln University

 <!---
 sreitouni/sreitouni is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.